 If you would like to contribute Opinions/thought-pieces on literary-related topics, then please send a short pitch for your article to our editorial email.
 We currently can't offer payment for this, but will send you a PDF or print copy back issue of the magazine.

 A writer, broadcaster, podcaster, teacher and events organiser, based in Kent.

 Setareh Ebrahimi is a poet from Kent, and the author of 'In My Arms' from Bad Betty Press, and 'Galloping Horses' (Wordsmithery).

 Bethany Goodwill, a Medway-based poet and one half of the Rochester poetry night Big Trouble.
 A regular on the Kent poetry scene.

 Sarah Hehir writes poetry and drama.
 In 2013, she won the BBC Writer’s Prize for her Radio Play ‘Bang Up.’
 Since then, she has written for stage, theatre, radio and TV.

-Melissa Todd is a writer and performer, the director of Hags Ahoy theatre company and managing editor of Thanet Writers.
+Melissa Todd is a writer and performer, and the director of Hags Ahoy theatre company.